srirampc/fsopen/part0/exercise05.md

     server-->>browser: Status:200 ; Response: [{ "content": ... }, ... ]
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser executes the callback function that parses the json and renders the notes.
+After the document is loaded in the browser, a callback function is registered for the submit action on the notes_form.
 ```